jsykes/million-tile-engine/documentation/docs/sprite-props.md

 Same as Corona SDK’s yScale property. (see xScale)

+## Extended Tiled Properties

+### hidden
+The display object will be created but will be set to invisible.
+This was added so hidden markers and triggers can exist and be detected by collision and other types of interaction.
+IE. doors, map transitions, event triggers, etc.

 ## Sprite Functions

 The function addSprite() also adds the following methods for converting from abstract internally managed coordinates to the world’s level position.